 We ran out of time for me (Elly) to have a go, but I loved seeing the kids in action.
 Plus, I got pretty lucky with the hikes in Cappadocia, and a solo adventure awaits me next weekend.

-Climbing was an excellent way to finish our road trip from Fethiye to Cappadocia and back again.
+Climbing was an excellent way to end our road trip from Fethiye to Cappadocia and back.
 We hope you’ve gained some fabulous ideas for things to do in Cappadocia from this post.
-Maybe you’ve even got some inspiration for how to turn your visit into a fun road trip!
+Maybe you’ve even got some inspiration for turning your visit into a fun road trip!

-If you plan to visit other areas of Turkey, check out these fantastic things to do in Pamukkale.
+If you plan to visit other areas of Turkey, check out these fantastic things to do in Pamukkale, Kas, and Dalyan, plus my overnight hiking adventure on Likya Yolu (The Lycian Way).

-Disclaimer: This article/page contains affiliate links.
-This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, we may earn a commission – at no extra cost to you.
-[For our full disclosure, please see our DISCLAIMER page).
+DISCLAIMER: This article/page contains affiliate links.
+This means that if you make a purchase after clicking on one of these links, then we may receive a small commission – at no extra cost to you.
+See our full disclosure and Privacy Policy for more information.
+Thank you for supporting our site and helping make it the inspiring location-independent, long-term family travel and worldschooling blog it aims to be!